 4.1 Evading police in a vehicle – VC 2800.1

-Pursuant to Vehicle Code 2800.1 VC, evading police in a vehicle is the offense where people:
+Pursuant to Vehicle Code 2800.1 VC, evading police in a vehicle is the offense where you:

 - willfully flee from a police officer, and

-- do so when the officer is pursuing the person in a police officer’s motor vehicle, a peace officer’s motor vehicle, a police vehicle, or on a bike.4
+- do so when the officer is pursuing you in a police officer’s motor vehicle, a peace officer’s motor vehicle, a police vehicle, or on a bike.4

 As with disobeying an officer, this offense is charged as a misdemeanor.
 The crime is sometimes referred to as “misdemeanor evading.”